 Many communication protocols include additional checksum fields to ensure data integrity and detect transmission errors.
 A common algorithm is the CRC (Cyclic Redundancy Code), which is used in different variations for different protocols.
 The following step-by-step example describes how to set up on-the-fly checksum calculation for a Send Sequence, and how to enable automatic validation of a checksum area within a Receive Sequence.

-TIP: See the DL.CalcChecksum method on how to calculate checksums using script code.
+TIP: See also the DL.CalcChecksum method on how to calculate checksums using script code as an alternative.

 You know the checksum specification for the protocol messages: